hertze/PoserFrames/README.md

 6. **offset_factor**: How much offset is allowed for 35mm and 67, where 0 is none, 0.5 is medium and 1 is maximum.

 7. **edge_odds**: The odds of getting a 35mm or 67 frame scanned right to the edge.
-1 is certain, 10 is 10% probable.
+1 is certain, 2 is 50% probable and 10 is 10% probable.

 8. **feather_factor_35mm**: How much feathering of the border you like for 35mm.
 The lower value, the more feathering.
 Initial value is 1200.